webda2l/symfony-docs/serializer.rst

         }
     }

-Named serializers are configured with the default set of normalizers and encoders.
+By default, named serializers use the built-in set of normalizers and encoders, just like the main serializer service.
+However, you can customize them by registering additional normalizers or encoders for a specific named serializer.

-You can register additional normalizers and encoders with a specific named serializer by adding a ``serializer`` attribute to the :ref:`serializer.normalizer <reference-dic-tags-serializer-normalizer>` or :ref:`serializer.encoder <reference-dic-tags-serializer-encoder>` tags:
+To do that, add a ``serializer`` attribute to the :ref:`serializer.normalizer <reference-dic-tags-serializer-normalizer>` or :ref:`serializer.encoder <reference-dic-tags-serializer-encoder>` tags: